CampoLucas/RushRift/Documentation/Documentation.md

 	- Behaviour Tree
 - Utils
 	- Logger
+- VFX
+	- EffectsPool
+	- EffectEmitter
 ### Instructions
 - How the observer system works
 - How the attack system works
+- How to make entities
+- How to use the behaviour tree